jackHay22/upstream/README.md

 - [ ] Use terraform for automated ecs deployments

 ### Completed
+- [x] Each entity has an associated map-resource (the player is the only one used in tilemap render)
+- [x] Entity manager associates map resource with player
+- [x] Entity manager builds an entity-handler list
+- [x] Fix jittery scrolling (at least fix layer shaking)
+- [x] Experiment with more tiles across at start
 - [x] Add function to render that checks if an object is visible rather than guessing with "guards"
 - [x] Draw based on center chunk offset
 - [x] Testing of chunk load cycle performance